The best 61 Western books

 What's Rough Edge about?

-Rough Edge by Lauren Landish is a steamy romance novel that explores the intense attraction between two strong-willed characters.
-When rough-around-the-edges Brody Tannen meets tough mechanic Erica Cole, sparks fly.
-As they navigate their undeniable chemistry and the obstacles in their way, they must decide if they can let their guard down and embrace the love they both deserve.
+Rough Edge by Lauren Landish is a steamy romance novel that explores the intense attraction and undeniable chemistry between two strong-willed characters.
+As they navigate their complicated relationship and the challenges they face, readers will be drawn into a story filled with passion, secrets, and unexpected twists.

 Who should read Rough Edge?